ROSEIS Team

 Anita

 Anita O’Donovan graduated with an Hons BSc in Radiation Therapy from Trinity College Dublin (TCD) in 2002 and is currently completing a PhD by research.
 She joined the Discipline of Radiation Therapy at TCD in 2011, as Assistant Professor, having previously worked in both clinical and research positions as a radiation therapist in Saint Luke’s Hospital, Dublin and Cork University Hospital.
-Anita co-ordinates the teaching of risk management for undergraduate and postgraduate radiation therapy students at TCD.
+She coordinates the teaching of risk management for undergraduate and postgraduate radiation therapy students at TCD.

 Geoff